The Sun (magazine): History

 In 1974, Sy Safransky started the magazine with co-founder, Mike Mathers, who left after 18 months.
 The partners borrowed $50 and solicited writing by friends and family for the first issue.
 Safransky typed up the material, Mathers drew illustrations, and it was printed on a copy machine.
 The first issue was titled the Chapel Hill Sun and was sold for $0.25 each.
 The title was later changed to The Sun.
 Readership was about 1000 for roughly the first decade and has now increased to more than 70,000.

 Safransky describes the magazine as one "that honors the mystery at the heart of existence."
 In 1990, when readership reached roughly 10,000, Safransky dropped ads from the magazine and transformed it into a reader-supported publication.
 Safransky believes this has "allowed for an uncommon atmosphere of intimacy in our pages."

 Format

-The Sun's format features a lengthy interview with a “deep thinker” at the front of each issue, followed by fiction, nonfiction and photography.
+The Sun's format features a lengthy interview with a “deep thinker” at the front of each issue, followed by fiction, nonfiction, poetry, and photography.
 In the “Readers Write” section, readers are invited to contribute reflections on a different theme for each issue.